Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Abstract

 \section{Abstract}

-Machine learning, especially deep learning, has greatly advanced molecular studies in the biochemical domain.
-Most typically, modeling for molecular research tasks have converged to several paradigms.
-For example, we usually adopt the prediction paradigm to solve the task of molecular property prediction.
-To improve the generation and interpretability of purely data-driven models, researchers have incorporated biochemical domain knowledge into these models for molecular studies.
-This knowledge incorporation has led to a rising trend of paradigm transfer, which is solving one molecular learning task by reformulating it as another one.
-In this paper, we present a literature review towards knowledge-informed molecular learning in perspective of paradigm transfer, where we categorize the paradigms, review their methods and analyze how domain knowledge contributes.
-Furthermore, we summarize the trends and point out interesting future directions for molecular learning.
+Machine learning, notably deep learning, has significantly propelled molecular investigations within the biochemical sphere.
+Traditionally, modeling for such research has centered around a handful of paradigms.
+For instance, the prediction paradigm is frequently deployed for tasks such as molecular property prediction.
+To enhance the generation and decipherability of purely data-driven models, scholars have integrated biochemical domain knowledge into these molecular study models.
+This integration has sparked a surge in paradigm transfer, which is solving one molecular learning task by reformulating it as another one.
+With the emergence of Large Language Models, these paradigms have demonstrated an escalating trend towards harmonized unification.
+In this work, we delineate a literature survey focused on knowledge-informed molecular learning from the perspective of paradigm transfer.
+We classify the paradigms, scrutinize their methodologies, and dissect the contribution of domain knowledge.
+Moreover, we encapsulate prevailing trends and identify intriguing avenues for future exploration in molecular learning.